kvaden19/note-taker/README.md

 You haven’t learned how to handle DELETE requests, but this application has that functionality in the front end.
 As a bonus, see if you can add the DELETE route to the application using the following guideline:

 * `DELETE /api/notes/:id` should receive a query parameter containing the id of a note to delete.
 In order to delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property, and then rewrite the notes to the `db.json` file.

+### TODO
+- Set up extremely basic server
+- Deploy to Heroku
+- Write HTML Routes
+- Write API Routes
+- What other connections between server and front-end are needed?
+- Try bonus

+### Questions
+- Does it matter which port I choose?